-We engage with a wide range of stakeholders on climate-related issues, including community partners, industry peers, suppliers, collaborators and government agencies.
-We engage with the investor community to confirm our understanding of, and resilience to, potential climate-related risks to our business and value chain.
+We engage with a wide range of stakeholders on climate-related issues, including community partners, industry peers, suppliers, collaborators, policymakers and investors.
+Through partnerships, we seek to better understand and address potential climate-related risks within our business and across our value chain.